somayaRajhi/capstone2020/docs/result.md

 * `client_id`: A unique identifier of the client returning the result.
 * `job_id`: ID of the current job object.
+* `data`: A path describing where the raw JSON file recieved from querying regulations, as well as the raw JSON data.
+  * `folder_name`: The path to the location of where the data should be placed.
+Check data storage section to see the hierarchy of the path.
+  * `file_name`: Name of the file to which the data will be stored.
+Named after the type of data it is storing.
   * `data`: The raw JSON data recieved from querying regulations.gov.
 * `jobs`: A list of new job objects.
 These job objects omit the job_id field.
 Jobs are retrieved through the JSON data collected from the regulations server.
 	* Documents have a list of docket and document jobs
   * Document can have a list of download jobs
   * Docket and downloads will not return any new jobs
-* `folder_name`: The path to the location of where the data should be placed.
-Check data storage section to see the hierarchy of the path.
-* `file_name`: Name of the file to which the data will be stored.
-Named after the type of data it is storing.

 ## Data Storage